-Big, light, and fluffy mint marshmallow colored with a hint of green.
-These Mint Marshmallows are great for your St. Patty’s Day spiked hot chocolate.
+These big, light, fluffy, and green Mint Marshmallows are great for your St. Patty’s Day spiked hot chocolate or for just eating.

 To me she is the definition of entitlement.

 We all aren’t getting amazing jobs out of high school or college.

 My first year teaching I made $24,186 and really only got up to $31,000 in ten years of teaching.

 Which meant I worked two other jobs: scorekeeping and refereeing.

 Plus taught summer school.